 Time delay between the virus entering the human body and the onset of the disease

-Indications of the presence of rabies in animals
+Signs of the presence of rabies in animals

-Preventive measures after coming into contact with a potentially infected animal
+Actions to take after coming into contact with a potentially infected animal

-Cleaning the wound
+1. Clean the wound

 Protection and prevention

-Rabies can be prevented by adopting safe habits.
+Rabies can be prevented with safe habits.

 - Prevent raccoons, skunks and bats from coming around your home and your pet shelters.
 You can block access to buildings and garbage cans, for instance.
 To learn more, go to the page Deterrents .

 Vaccinating farm animals